 As far as Southeast Asian cities go, Cambodia’s capital can easily err on the expensive side.
-Thankfully there are dozens of free activities and events on throughout the year to keep travellers on a tight budget occupied.
-While some of these things might cost you a few dollars, all are open to the public and most are completely free.
-Music, art, workshops, culture, architecture, exercise, networking, eating and drinking – this list has something for everyone.
+Thankfully, there are dozens of free activities and events on throughout the year to keep travellers on a tight budget occupied.
+While some of these things might cost you a few dollars, all are open to the public and most are absolutely, completely, unashamedly free!
+Music, art, workshops, culture, architecture, exercise, networking, eating and drinking—this list has something for everyone.

 1. See the monks in the morning.
 Saffron robes and bare feet are a common sight in Phnom Penh.
 Starting at around 6am each morning, the city’s monks begin to emerge from their wats to collect morning alms and food offerings, stopping at shop doorways to chant blessings as they make their daily procession through the streets.

 2. Visit a farmers’ market.
 I was surprised to learn recently that a lot of Phnom Penh’s market produce is imported.
 Spotlighting locally grown and organic ingredients, Farm to Table’s Mindful Market is held on Street 360 every Saturday.
 Fresh fruit and veg and artisan small goods (including La Pops natural ice cream) is on offer, plus live music and $5 seasonal cocktails.
 Entry is free.

 3. Get schooled on a random topic.
 Inspired by Pecha Kucha, Nerd Night is a rapid-fire public speaking event where expats and locals make short presentations on any topic of their choosing.
 From marine conservation to a brief history of memes, you’d be surprised how much you can learn in six minutes.
 Nerd Night is a roving event; check their Facebook page for dates and locations (or to sign up for your own speaking slot!).